do3cc/js.jqueryui_selectmenu/README.txt

 and making sure that the original resources (shipped in the ``resources`` directory in ``js.jqueryui_selectmenu``) are published to some URL.

-The provided jqgrid code is licenced under MIT and GPL, the integration code uses a BSD Licence.
+The provided selectmenu code is licenced under MIT and GPL, the integration code uses a BSD Licence.